-The image to the left shows clearly extensive vegas presence inside the TSF, as well as significant rock glacier presence along the western end of the valley (with glaciers particularly close along the most northern end of the TSF.
+The next image shows extensive vegas presence inside the TSF, as well as significant rock glacier presence along the western end of the valley (with glaciers particularly close along the most northern end of the TSF.
 One of the glaciers, Glaciar R 317-7016 (c).